 Session etiquette differs from one place to another, and because we are a music camp and not a pub or some other public venue, our sessions are designed to help students learn and play traditional Irish music.
 See SCHEDULE for the time and location of these sessions.
 So here are our “suggestions” we ask you to follow if you attend one of the retreat scheduled sessions:

-- There are assigned session leaders on Thursday, Friday and Saturday nights.
-Allow them to facilitate the sessions meaning they may start tunes; they may invite players to play the tunes they know; they may caution players about speeds that are not appropriate for the session’s level, etc. The key word is “facilitate.”
+- There are assigned session leaders and session rooms on Thursday through Sunday nights.
+The session leaders’ role is to facilitate the sessions meaning they may start tunes; they may invite players to play the tunes they know; they may caution players about speeds that are not appropriate for the session’s level, etc. The key word is “facilitate.”
 Session leaders guide the sessions with the goal of making everyone’s experience a good one.

 - Because we are an Irish music camp, please keep the music Irish.